Lesson 6 of 7 - Learn what kids need and how to parent effectively

 • seeing childcare as a stimulating, rewarding privilege, or an onerous chore to be endured; and...

-• expecting kids to solve their own problems, vs. patiently guiding them toward learning how to solve their problems with appropriate guidance and help.
+• expecting kids to solve their own problems, vs. patiently guiding them toward learning how to solve their problems with appropriate instruction and help.

 Which of these style-factors do you feel are most important, long term?
 Can you think of other key co-parenting factors that mesh or conflict in your past or current family?
 Note that these factors also shape co-grandparents' and other adults' nurturing styles.